S3-working-group/s3-practical-guide/docs/all.md

 Record any **expectations** related to deliverables, behavior or resources in the context of the agreement.

-**Note**: In S3, guidelines, processes or protocols created by individuals in roles are also treated as agreements.
+**Note:** In S3, guidelines, processes or protocols created by individuals in roles are also treated as agreements.

 ![Template for agreements](img/templates/agreement-template.png)